-During the pilot Piazza Risorgimento’s public space was transformed into an urban ecosystem or “intelligent” city.
-Twenty five innovations were incorporated into the 5200 m2 space.
-The features improve service quality and simplify access for neighborhood residents, as well fostered new social opportunities.
+During the pilot, Piazza Risorgimento’s public space was transformed into an urban ecosystem or “intelligent” city.
+Twenty-five innovations were incorporated into the 5200 m2 space.
+The features improve service quality and simplify access for neighbourhood residents, as well as fostered new social opportunities.

 The purpose of the pilot was to demonstrate the impact of redesigning an urban space using Planet’s four pillars of transformation (architecture, environment, technology, and social inclusion).
 By incorporating a system of interconnected innovations the quality of life for residents in the community was improved.

 The satisfaction of citizens who regularly visited the square was measured independently by Torinotrepuntozero.it.
-They specialize in the analysis of the level of well-being of communities using a scientific method.
-The quantitative survey involved 26 citizens, whose responses were overwhelming positive.
+They specialise in the analysis of the level of well-being of communities using a scientific method.
+The quantitative survey involved 26 citizens, whose responses were overwhelmingly positive.
 The project rating was an average 8.9 / 10, which exceeded the score obtained by all other districts in Turin during similar surveys.

 Planet wished to conserve the progress made and the wealth of social relationships born during the course of the pilot.
 That’s why they worked on reaching an agreement with the City of Turin and the District IV to donate various smart features worth around 13,000 euros.
 They include the urban gardens, bocce pitch, the bookcrossing exchange, and solar photovoltaic tiles in the pavement of the square.

 The first smart square in Italy was designed by Planet Idea, and made possible thanks to the support of our Main Partners: Arup, Clevergy, Dellavalle Gardens, TIM, Tyco and Urmet.
-Supporting Partners include: Consortium Taiga, Enerbrain, RECS Architects, SocialFare, A4Partners, Audit & Power Solutions, Conversa, EcoSolutions, Ethicalfin, Geosolar Energy Systems, A , SmartBeacon, Starboost, Stylum, U-Heart Biotechnologies, Turin School of Local Regulation.
+Supporting Partners include Consortium Taiga, Enerbrain, RECS Architects, SocialFare, A4Partners, Audit & Power Solutions, Conversa, EcoSolutions, Ethicalfin, Geosolar Energy Systems, SmartBeacon, Starboost, Stylum, U-Heart Biotechnologies, Turin School of Local Regulation.

-50 events organized for all ages with the participation of 1000 people;
+• 50 events organised for all ages with the participation of 1000 people.